What Is MLOps and How to Leverage It for Your Machine Learning Projects

 - Feature engineering

-Engage in exploratory data analysis to identify and create the most relevant features for your trained model.
+Good features = good predictions.
+Perform exploratory data analysis to identify and create the most relevant features for your trained model.
 Effective feature engineering improves model performance and ensures that the model effectively addresses the problem at hand.

 - Data versioning